Road Safety Manual

 Safe road infrastructure: (7 recommended actions):

-Road infrastructure must be planned, designed, and oeprated to eliminate or minimize risks for all road-users, not just drivers, starting with the most vulnerable.
+Road infrastructure must be planned, designed, and operated to eliminate or minimize risks for all road-users, not just drivers, starting with the most vulnerable.
 Key elements include developing a functional road classification, minimum technical infrastructure standards and undertaking road safety audits.
 Infrastructure design must also incorporate speed management to ensure the safety of all road users.

 Vehicle Safety: (2 recommended actions):